No results for ""

 A context is a generalized way of referring to the people, services, machines, or other resources that encounter feature flags in your product.
 Contexts replace another data object in LaunchDarkly: "users."

 Creating contexts and evaluating flags based on them is supported in the latest major versions of most of our SDKs.
-For these SDKs, the code samples on this page include the two most recent versions.

 • Server-side SDKs and edge SDKs evaluate feature flags internally using embedded evaluation rules

 SDKs evaluate flags based on an evaluation context, which may contain one or more specific contexts.
-The arguments needed to evaluate a flag are the flag key, evaluation context, and the default variation value.
+The arguments needed to evaluate a flag are the flag key, evaluation context, and the fallback variation value.

 Evaluating a flag for an evaluation context involves the following steps: